dart-lang/site-www/src/_guides/language/coming-from/swift-to-dart.md

 assigned at a later point.
-Also, a non-nullable `late` field throws a runtime error when observed before being initialized, a scenario you want to avoid in a well behaved app.
+Also, a non-nullable `late` field throws a runtime error when observed before being initialized, a scenario you want to avoid in a well-behaved app.

 {:.include-lang}
 ```dart